What Causes Bipolar Disorder?

 Multiple genes, involving several chromosomes, have been linked to the development of bipolar disorder.

 What causes bipolar disorder may also be involved in schizoaffective disorder.
-Researchers have been investigating whether common biologic factors are involved in the cause of bipolar disorder and schizophrenia, schizoaffective and manic syndromes, as schizophrenic and bipolar disorder are similar in many respects.
-They share:2
+Researchers have been investigating whether common biologic factors are involved in the cause of bipolar disorder and schizophrenia, schizoaffective and manic syndromes, as schizophrenia and bipolar disorder are similar in many respects.
+These disorders share the following charactertistics:2

 - Age of onset